Uber for Business: More Dangerous Than We Realized

 - Special circumstances are such that the claimant was furthering the business of the employer.

-If a court decides that these exceptions apply and such claims are deemed compensable, that will increase the workers’ compensation exposure. &
+If a court decides that these exceptions apply and such claims are deemed compensable, that will increase the workers’ comp exposure. &